teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 This document is the local, canonical entry point for Mediabot's plugin platform.
-It records the MB740 baseline, the MB741 command catalogue, the executable MB742 API v3 foundation, the MB743 event/scheduler boundary, the MB744 channel policy and MB745's first reversible product plugin.
+It records the MB740 baseline, the MB741 command catalogue, the executable MB742 API v3 foundation, the MB743 event/scheduler boundary, the MB744 channel policy, MB745's first reversible product plugin and MB746's shared HTTP/repository boundary.
 It does not enable a plugin or grant a capability automatically.

 ## Current baseline